WhatsApp: WhatsApp Web

-Microsoft Windows and Mac
+Windows and Mac

-On May 10, 2016, the messaging service was introduced for both Microsoft Windows and macOS operating systems.
-Recently, WhatsApp added support for video calls and voice calls from their desktop clients.
-Similar to the WhatsApp Web format, the app, which will be synced with a user's mobile device, is available for download on the website.
-It supports OS versions of Windows 8 and OS X 10.10 and higher.
+On May 10, 2016, the messenger was introduced for both Microsoft Windows and macOS operating systems.
+Support for video and voice calls from desktop clients was later added.
+Similar to the WhatsApp Web format, the app, which synchronises with a user's mobile device, is available for download on the website.
+It supported operating systems Windows 8 and OS X 10.10 and higher.

+In 2023, WhatsApp replaced the Electron-based apps with native versions for their respective platforms.
+The Windows version is based on UWP while the Mac version is a port of the iOS version using Catalyst technology.

+In July 2025, WhatsApp stopped developing the Windows UWP-based app due to poor support and deprecation of the UWP framework by Microsoft.
+WhatsApp for Windows transitioned over to the Microsoft Edge WebView2 framework, marking a return to utilising a web-based framework (just like Electron previously) instead of a native framework.